 Temporary Hardship Reason Temporary Hardship Exemption Relief Unforeseen involuntary loss of employment; or unforeseen complete loss of income due to major illness as determined by a medical professional.
 Period of income loss must be anticipated to exceed 30 consecutive days following the date of receipt of the written request.
-Family's income will be recalculated and for up to 6 months the family's rent will be based upon most recent percentage established at recertification or the minimum rent, whichever is higher.
+Family's income will be recalculated and for up to 6 months the family's rent will be based upon most recent percentage or the minimum rent, whichever is higher.
 HACSB will provide a 30-day notice that the rent will revert to the previous rent amount at the end of the approved term.
-The family's income will not be re-reviewed until the next recertification.
+The family's income will not be rereviewed until the next recertification.
 The exemption period can be extended up to six additional months if the length of the illness is longer than the initial term.
 Significant medical expenses over \$2,500 for single medical event for Streamlined Fixed families only.
-Medical expenses are defined as eligible medical and dental expenses under IRS Publication 502.
+Health and medical expenses are defined in section 6.3.2.4.
 Family's income will be recalculated at a 5% reduction to the fixed percentage and for 6 months the family's rent will be based upon that percentage or the minimum rent, whichever is higher.
 Unforeseen involuntary permanent loss of income for an adult family member who is attending high school.
 Family's income will be recalculated and for 6 months the family's rent will be based upon most recent percentage established at recertification or the minimum rent, whichever is higher.
 HACSB will provide a 60-day notice that the rent will revert to the previous rent amount at the end of the 6 months.
 The family's income will not be re-reviewed until the next recertification.